coinmasterever/SleekCoin/README.md

 #### Build the node

-Build SleekCoin along with most dependencies from source by running the following command:
+Build SleekCoin along with most dependencies (will be downloaded during the build process) from source by running the following command:

 ```
 ./zcutil/build.sh -j$(nproc)